richardp2/richardp2.github.io/_posts/2013-03-10-my-epic-quest.md

   * Visit Varanasi in India during a holy festival & stand in the Ganges
   * Visit Angkor Wat in Cambodia
   * See the cherry blossoms in Japan
-  * Swim in the infinity pool, Singapore
+  * Swim in the Marina Bay Sands rooftop infinity pool, Singapore
   * Visit the Pyramids at Giza
   * Visit the Blue Mosque in Istanbul, Turkey
   * Visit Madagascar